lee2sman/december-adventure-2023/index.md

 A short while later, trying a new background image out for the resources page.
 I think this looks better.

 ![resources page with background image from a flea market in berlin showing various 'resources'](./assets/img/20-4.jpg)

+## Dec 24

+A few days off.
+Tonight I did a [backup of custom functions](https://tildegit.org/exquisitecorp/social-software) from the [tilde server](https://leetusman.com/nosebook/computer-systems-social-networks) I created for the Social Software class.
+This isn't a backup of the whole server or its software - it's more like the students' custom functions, my intro, and then our created command line *thumb* program (a function) that is like a wrapper around *finger* that creates a tiny little social media on our server.
+I retired the server so I don't have to pay a monthly fee out of pocket after the course ends.